 - 1 cup sprinkles

 - Make the cookie dough.
 Using an electric mixer on medium speed, beat together the vegetable oil, sugar, eggs, and vanilla extract until well combined, 3 to 4 minutes.
 Reduce the mixer to low and add in the cocoa powders, followed by the flour, baking powder, and salt.
 Mix until just combined.
-Stir with a rubber spatula to ensure all ingredients are well mixed.
+Stir in miniature chocolate chips with a rubber spatula to ensure all ingredients are well mixed.
 The dough will be thick; more like brownie batter.

 - Chill the cookie dough.
 Cover the bowl with a dish towel or plastic wrap and refrigerate for at least 2 hours or up to overnight.

 - Preheat the oven to 350 °F. Line two baking sheets with parchment paper or silicone baking mats.